 The core curriculum includes English, Science, Mathematics, Purposely Well, Physical Education, and a semester each of the Personal Learning Plan (PLP) and History.
 A variety of electives including Digital Technologies, Visual and Performing Arts, Enterprise and Law, Food Technology, Media Arts, Philosophy, Psychology, Sports Science, and various manufacturing, design and technology subjects are just a handful of the options available.
 For those interested in pursuing a wider range of languages, our relationship with the South Australian Secondary School of Languages (SASSL) ensures a broad range of Language subjects to choose from.

-To read more about the subjects on offer, download our Year 10 Curriculum Handbook.
+To read more about the subjects on offer, view our Senior School Curriculum Handbook

 We also offer a number of scholarships in a range of areas.
 Find out more about what we offer on our Scholarships page.